-Michael K. Bergman is the CEO of Cognonto LLC and the CEO of Structured Dynamics LLC, both of which he co-founded with Fred Giasson in (in 2016 and 2008, respectively).
-Cognonto exploits large-scale knowledge bases and semantic technologies for machine learning, data interoperability and mapping, and fact and entity extraction and tagging.
-SD is a provider of services and products for the semantic enterprise.
-He began this blog in July 2005.
+Michael K. Bergman is a senior principal for Cognonto Corp., and lead editor for the KBpedia knowledge structure.
+Cognonto exploits large-scale knowledge bases and semantic technologies, such as KBpedia, for machine learning, data interoperability and mapping, and fact and entity extraction and tagging.
+Mike began this blog in July 2005.

 For the past twenty years Mike has been an entrepreneur, Web scientist, and independent consultant.
+For the decade up to 2018, Mike was the CEO of Structured Dynamics LLC, which he co-founded with Fred Giasson in 2008.
 Mike was CEO of Zitgist LLC, the predecessor company to Structured Dynamics.
 For six years prior to that up to late-2006, Mike was the co-founder, chief technology officer, and chairman of BrightPlanet Corporation.
 Prior to that he was founder and CEO of VisualMetrics Corporation, a data warehousing software firm with an emphasis on large-scale Internet databases and bioinformatics, and TheWebTools Company, an early pioneer in meta-search tools.

 Mike began his professional career in the mid-1970s as a project director for the U.S. EPA for a major energy study called the Coal Technology Assessment (CTA).
 He later taught in the Graduate School of Engineering at the University of Virginia, where he was a fellow in the Energy Policies Study Center.
 He then joined the American Public Power Association in 1982 and was soon promoted to director of energy research.
 He quadrupled that trade association’s voluntarily supported R&D program to 500 members.